TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Discussion

-While the system can create a variety of complex geometries, certain tasks remain challenging due to the lack of more advanced tools such as extrusion of 3D geometries from 2D blueprints (e.g.,~sketched shapes, text), parametric curves, reference plane tools, lofting, filleting, object-to-object snap-to-surface functionality, freeform design tools similar to those in \textit{Autodesk 3ds Max}\footnote{\url{https://www.autodesk.com/products/3ds-max}, Accessed: 4.08.2024}, or a collaborative structure allowing multiple users to work on the same project similar to \textit{Gravity Sketch} or adding physical engagement with local users and their surroundings, similar to \textit{HoloBots} by Ihara et al. \cite{ihara_holobots_2023}.
-These features were not implemented as our system targets novices and aims for simplicity.
+While the system can create a variety of complex geometries, certain tasks remain challenging due to the lack of more advanced tools such as extrusion of 3D geometries from 2D blueprints (e.g.,~sketched shapes, text), parametric curves, lofting, filleting, freeform design tools similar to those in \textit{Autodesk 3ds Max}\footnote{\url{https://www.autodesk.com/products/3ds-max}, Accessed: 4.08.2024}, or a collaborative structure allowing multiple users to work on the same project similar to \textit{Gravity Sketch} or adding physical engagement with local users and their surroundings similar to \textit{HoloBots}~\cite{ihara_holobots_2023}.
+While it is arguable that adding such features may increase complexity, their addition would elaborate the design capabilities, and should be considered as a future improvement.

 We only implemented the features that were required for realizing the artifacts illustrated in Section~\ref{sec:applications} and objects with similar structural complexity, which were inspired by \textit{Tinkercad} repositories and related work.
 In the future, because we open-source our work, we believe that the community can add more features to enhance its capabilities.
-By fostering a collaborative development environment, we hope to see our system evolve to meet the needs of users of every proficiency, ultimately broadening its applicability and usability.
+We anticipate future research to also support more advanced workflows, such as multi-material or -texture prints~\cite{ozdemir_speed-modulated_2024}.
+By collaborating with the community, we hope to see our system evolve to meet the needs of users of all proficiency levels.

-\paragraph{Scaling to other fabrication methods} We believe that in addition to 3D printing, \systemName could be adapted for other fabrication methods such as molding, CNC machining, or laser cutting in the future.
-The primary difference lies in converting designs to machine-specific instructions rather than generating a .gcode file for a 3D printer.
-While laser cutting typically involves 2D plates, we can leverage the work by Roumen et al., particularly \cite{baudisch_kyub_2019}, which enables users to design 3D geometries using 2D plates.
+\paragraph{Scaling to Other Fabrication Methods} We believe that \systemName has the potential to adapt to other digital fabrication methods such as molding~\cite{serrano_mold-it_2022, valkeneers_stackmold_2019}, CNC machining~\cite{tran_oleary_imprimer_2023, tran_oleary_machine-o-matic_2019}, or laser cutting~\cite{dogan_structcode_2023, dogan_sensicut_2021} in the future.
+However, we acknowledge that this adaptation goes beyond simple file format conversion.
+Each method introduces unique design constraints, such as draft angles for molds, toolpath limitations for CNC milling, and material thickness or 2D geometry constraints for laser cutting.
+These factors would require the system to integrate CAM tools to guide users in adhering to method-specific constraints.

+In this context, \textit{kyub}~\cite{baudisch_kyub_2019} provides inspiration for adapting 3D design for laser cutting.
+Exploring ways to integrate such techniques into \systemName could enable users to understand fabrication-specific constraints in real time, which we consider an exciting avenue for future work.